 - High Zones – High zones include classroom furniture such as High benches and stools.
 They are fantastic to enable students to use a different area to focus on study or collaborative work.

 - Fixed Zones – While mobile and multipurpose zones are extremely useful and advantageous there are times when fixed classroom furniture is perfect.
 Not only does it generally cost less but it can also be used as a barrier between other multipurpose zones.

 - Mobile Zones – Mobile zones are fantastic spaces that allow for individual focused study and group collaborations.
 This type of setup is perfect for most classrooms as it can allow for both traditional and “21st Century Learning” configurations based on the style of the lesson.

-- Collaborative Spaces – Collaborative zones can include booth seating, a simple table with chairs, large benches with active stools, such as [link to amy chair] and many other options.
+- Collaborative Spaces – Collaborative zones can include booth seating, a simple table with chairs, large benches with active stools, such as the Amy Stool and many other options.

 - Focused Individual Spaces – These types of zones can be a single desk and chair, a unique high back lounge, tub chair, single-sided benches with stools, bean bags, and many other options.

 The trick with designing a functional and good looking classroom is to not overdo it with classroom furniture and displays.
 Best practice is to

 - Try and maintain a 1.6m main walkway